markdumay/ghost-backend/README.md

 3. Submit a Pull Request with a comprehensive description of the changes

 ## Credits
-ghost-backend is inspired by the following code repositories and blog articles:
+Ghost-backend is inspired by the following code repositories and blog articles:
-* Neilpang - owner and maintainer of [acme.sh][acmesh_url]
+* A Fresh Cloud - [Mariabackup bash scripts][mariabackup]

 ## Donate
 <a href="https://www.buymeacoffee.com/markdumay" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/lato-orange.png" alt="Buy Me A Coffee" style="height: 51px !important;width: 217px !important;"></a>